EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/code_review.md

 - {% tool "github" %} and {% tool "gitlab" %} have built-in review tools for code review discussions and suggestions
 - {% tool "code-linters" %} (e.g., flake8, eslint, {% tool "pylint" %}) ensure code style consistency
 - [CI pipelines](./ci_cd) automatically run tests and checks on submitted code

+Initiatives:

+[CODECHECK](https://codecheck.org.uk/) aims to tackle the challenge of supporting codecheckers in computational science with a workflow, guidelines and tools to evaluate computer programs underlying scientific papers.